 While the Apostle Paul and Solomon would be challenged to combine their thoughts on such topics so powerfully, the story does not stop with man and wife: it is symbolic of a greater humility, that between created and Creator.
 We are feminine to the eternal masculine: “but the masculine none of us can escape.
 What is above and beyond all things is so masculine that we are all feminine in relation to it.
 You had better agree with your adversary quickly” Ransom the Director advises Jane.
 Fittingly, Jane continues “Then I had better become a Christian?” to which Ransom responds “It looks like it.”
 And Jane’s Tinidrilesque temptation, to allay her “haunting female fear” and become “her true self (and) soar upwards and expand in some freer and purer world” in fact gave way to her molding by the (eternal masculine) “strong, skillful hands thrust down to make, and mend, perhaps even to destroy.”
 These work of these hands would act according to a demand “not … like any other demand” but the demand which “was the origin of all right demands and contained them,” in which “light you cold understand them, but apart from them you could know nothing of it.”
 And finally, not just hands and demands, but a person was who lie behind this all, “made to please Another and in Him to please all others.”

 As perhaps a side note to the above, the dynamics of the male-female relationship mirrors truths of the masculine-feminine, and ultimately created – Creator relationship.
 Just as Jane is advised that “her beauty is not for her own sake,” so is Mark reminded neither is his masculinity or what turns out to be his own self-serving love.
 At the gender level, thus is the eternal feminine a beauty to be shared and enjoyed by others, or particularly, her significant Other.
-Tinidril’s Eve-like Garden of Eden’s temptation in PER is to become someone tragic (bearing both her own and a pirated share of her husband’s importance, due to a temptation to misunderstand and minimize his masculinity) and hence enjoy being “important and interesting;” to this the Lewis suggests that her essence and greatest personal enjoyment is to be “sweet and <my massive note-taking of the 700 page series fails me at this point >.”
+Tinidril’s Eve-like Garden of Eden’s temptation in PER is to become someone tragic (bearing both her own and a pirated share of her husband’s importance, due to a temptation to misunderstand and minimize his masculinity) and hence enjoy being “important and interesting;” to this the Lewis suggests that her essence and greatest personal enjoyment is to be Similarly, in THS Jane comes to realize she might be “a thing after all – (but) a thing designed and invented by Someone Else” and for qualities different than she had might have imagined.
+Jane admits that perhaps others had been right who “had infuriatingly found her sweet and fresh when she wanted them also to find her interesting and important.”
 She has not thus forfeited all of her humanity or even femininity, but does revel in her share of the particularly and eternal feminine.

 Finale: Relations and Nations as They Were Meant T(a)o Be